September 30, 1955: Plot

 Watching the homecoming football game from a distance, Jimmy J. watches Charlotte's coronation as football queen.
 He then rides off on his motorcycle, headed to California.

 Cast

 Production

 Filming was delayed for a year after Richard Thomas broke his ankle in a motorcycle accident.
-The original cast included some Arkansas-based actors, such as an actor assigned to the part of Eugene, but with the delay in filming the actor had grown out of the part and it was recast with Dennis Christopher.
+The original cast included some Arkansas-based actors, such as an actor assigned to the part of Eugene, but with the delay in filming the actor had grown out of the part and he was recast with Dennis Christopher.

 Critical reception

 Vincent Canby of The New York Times called the film "... funny, solemn, dead-on-accurate."
-While he said that the film, "lacks the edge of satire that can make the difference between a good film and a great one, between a film that is somehow in thrall to its sentiments instead of being in charm of them," he also states that the characterization of Jimmy J. "says something (and scary) about the influence of what are sometimes called the popular arts ... [and makes the film] so interesting."
+While he said that the film, "lacks the edge of satire that can make the difference between a good film and a great one, between a film that is somehow in thrall to its sentiments instead of being in charm of them," he also states that the characterization of Jimmy J. (Thomas) "says something (and scary) about the influence of what are sometimes called the popular arts ... [and makes the film] so interesting."